roseTech/storycoder.dev/Antheias_Garden_Chapter_2/Antheias_Garden_Chapter_2_Story.md

 An Iris, a Hibiscus, a Ficaria Verna, a Rudbeckia Hirta, ...
 The Iris had 3 Petals, the Hibiscus 5 Petals, the Ficaria 8 Petals and it continued like this 13, 21, 34, ... petals.
-The flowers themselve arranged in an spiral.
+The flowers themselves arranged in an spiral.

 How many petals does the 20th flower have in this arrangement?